 (323) 310-1137 Menu

 If you are over the age of 60, you may be among millions of Americans who have a condition called diverticulosis.
 While most people with this condition do not have any noticeable problems, 10 to 25% will develop a more serious condition called diverticulitis.
 For expert diverticulitis treatment in Los Angeles, look to colorectal surgeon Dr. Zuri Murrell.
-This condition affects women more than men and is more common in the Western world.

 What is Diverticulitis?